Arnel Pineda: Career

 In 1982, when Pineda was 15 years old, he became the lead singer of the Filipino group Ijos.
-He used to sing in a Shakey's Pizza Parlor on Taft Street in Manila.
-In 1986, some members of Ijos formed a group called Amo.
-Amo entered and won the Rock Wars contest in the Philippines.
+He used to sing at a Shakey's Pizza parlor on Taft Street in Manila.
+In 1986, several members of Ijos formed a group called Amo, which won the Rock Wars contest in the Philippines.

-In 1988, Amo entered and won the Philippines leg of the Yamaha World Band Explosion.
-They went on to the finals in Hong Kong, but were not qualified to win due to a technicality.
-The rules stated the winning song had to be an original composition.
-However, they also stated that the song entry in the finals had to be the same song with which the band won their country's leg of the competition.
+In 1988, Amo won the Philippine leg of the Yamaha World Band Explosion.
+They went to the finals in Hong Kong, but were not qualified to win due to a technicality.
+The rules said the winning song had to be an original composition, but also that the song entry in the finals had to be the same song with which the band won their country's leg of the competition.
 Amo's winning song in the Philippines was Queen's "Bohemian Rhapsody".
 After the contest, the band continued as Amo, performing live.
 They opened for Robert Palmer in Manila in 1989.
-Amo played in clubs in Quezon City, Olongapo City and Makati, which are in Luzon, the biggest island in the Philippines.
-Amo was very popular in the Chinese-owned California Jam club in Olongapo City, which was frequented by United States military personnel.
+Amo played in clubs in Quezon City, Olongapo and Makati in Luzon, the biggest island in the Philippines.
+Amo was very popular in the Chinese-owned California Jam club in Olongapo, which was frequented by U.S. military personnel.

-In 1990, Pineda and other members of Amo formed another band called Intensity Five and once again entered the Yamaha World Band Explosion.
-Pineda won the Best Vocalist award and the band came in as first runner up.
+In 1990, Pineda and other members of Amo formed another band called Intensity Five and again entered the Yamaha World Band Explosion.
+Pineda won Best Vocalist and the band came in as first runner-up.

-Later in 1990, five of Amo's original members split from the band leader, Ulysis Ablang and formed another band behind Pineda, New Age.
-This occurred prior to the release of Amo's only album released in 1990 titled Ang Tunay na Amo ("The Real Master") on BMG records which spawned one popular radio hit called "Running Away".
+Later in 1990, five of Amo's original members split from the band leader, Ulysis Ablang, to form another band behind Pineda, New Age.
+This occurred prior to the release of Amo's only album released in 1990 titled Ang Tunay na Amo ("The Real Master"), on BMG records which spawned one popular radio hit "Running Away".
 (The song gained recognition in 2006 by another Filipino artist Erik Santos, who won a Filipino TV talent show, Star in a Million.)
-The remaining members of Amo went on to become The Boss Band, while Pineda's band, New Age, played regularly at Fire and Rain in Makati.
+The remaining members of Amo went on to form Boss Band, while Pineda's New Age played regularly at Fire and Rain in Makati.